Skip to content

 The EnergyPlusSimulationMetrics Pydantic model (from validibot-shared) defines all possible output fields. model_dump() converts them to a dict, and None values are filtered out.

 Not every signal will be populated for every IDF.
 The signal definitions declare the full set of metrics that the validator knows how to extract, but EnergyPlus only produces a value when the IDF is configured to generate it.
-When a signal is absent from the extracted dict, the display layer reports "Value not found".
+When a signal is absent from the extracted dict, the display layer reports "Value not found" and the on_missing policy on the catalog row determines runtime behaviour.

 FMU input resolution